Are you a Quiet Speculation member?

 The biggest thing that Mausoleum Secrets has going for it is the recent printing of Stitcher's Supplier.
 Combine it with Hedron Crab, and that is a quick self-mill engine based around creatures.
 I could possibly even see a couple Minister of Inquiries for redundancy.
 Previously, graveyard-based decks would rely on spells like Faithless Looting and Cathartic Reunion, but now the enablers can also count towards the creature count needed for Mausoleum Secrets.

 The first shell I thought of for this card was Goryo's Vengeance.
 The main weakness of Goryo’s is that the deck has too high of a fail rate.
 On top of that, the Through the Breach plan is a bit too disjointed from the Goryo's Vengeance plan.
-One part of the deck is trying to dump Disciple of Griselbrand in the graveyard and reanimate it with Goryo’s.
+One part of the deck is trying to dump Griselbrand in the graveyard and reanimate it with Goryo’s.
 The other half needs fast mana and a Through the Breach.

 There is an awkward tension between the two packages.
-Faithless Looting is card disadvantage, which is great for an all-in, graveyard-based combo deck, but makes it difficult to hit a bunch of land drops or rituals for a five-mana spell.
+Faithless looting is card disadvantage, which is great for an all-in, graveyard-based combo deck, but makes it difficult to hit a bunch of land drops or rituals for a five-mana spell.
 Goryo's Vengeance wants the payoff to be in the graveyard, while Through the Breach wants the payoff in hand.

 Not only is the strategy overall awkward, it is fragile too.
 One or two discard spells or any graveyard hate is often enough.
-All of that aside, Goryo's Vengeance on Disciple of Griselbrand is a powerful combination that leads to a number of turn-two kills.
+All of that aside, Goryo's Vengeance on Griselbrand is a powerful combination that leads to a number of turn-two kills.

 I’ve played around with a few different shells of the deck.
 My first build used Street Wraith and Insolent Neonate as ways to enable Mausoleum Secrets.
 I found that build to be just too inconsistent.
 Neonate is great at enabling Secrets, but rather poor at digging for pieces of a combo.
 My favorite version I tried is a turbo self-mill version with Stitcher's Supplier and Shriekhorn.
 I tried Hedron Crab, but found it a little too hard on the mana.
 Despite that, I think a Hedron Crab version still deserves some more exploring.

 My main goal with this deck is to keep intact the powerful turn-two kill potential, but add consistency through self-milling and Mausoleum Secrets.
 I really like Stitcher's Supplier as a tutorable self-mill target.
 It won’t come up often, but it is nice to have.
-Switching over to Conflagrate instead of Borborygmos Enraged as the win condition makes only one to two activations of Disciple of Griselbrand lethal.
+Switching over to Conflagrate instead of Borborygmos Enraged as the win condition makes only one to two activations of Griselbrand lethal.
 This might make the Nourishing Shoal package obsolete as you do not need to draw the deck to win.

-The main weak point for any shell I've looked at is finding a copy of Disciple of Griselbrand.
+The main weak point for any shell I've looked at is finding a copy of Griselbrand.
 The entire deck is based around getting him into play, and it really doesn’t do anything without him.
 I’m hoping that all of the self mill will be enough to find one, but there are still only four copies in the deck.
 It is possible there exists a green version with some number of Time of Need to help mitigate this issue.

 Wrapping Up